 6. September 2004–June 2005, Education with Industry – Senior Healthcare Fellow, United States Department of Health and Human Services, Centers for Medicare and Medicaid Services, Baltimore, Md.

-9. August 2007–June 2008, IDE Student, Air Command and Staff College - Air University, Maxwell AFB, Ala.
+9. August 2007–June 2008, Intermediate Developmental Education Student, Air Command and Staff College – Air University, Maxwell AFB, Ala.

-10. July 2008–June 2010, Commander, 86th Medical Support Squadron, Ramstein Air Base, Germany (September 2009–January 2010, KFOR (Kosovo Force) Deputy Medical Advisor (SG2) / Deputy Combined Joint Medical Branch, NATO Operation Joint Guardian, Pristina, Kosovo)
+10. July 2008–June 2010, Commander, 86th Medical Support Squadron, Ramstein Air Base, Germany (September 2009 – January 2010, KFOR (Kosovo Force) Deputy Medical Advisor (SG2) / Deputy Combined Joint Medical Branch, NATO Operation JOINT GUARDIAN, Pristina, Kosovo)

 11. August 2010–June 2012, Fellow, Office of the Under Secretary of Defense (Comptroller), Defense Health Program, the Pentagon, Arlington, Va.